jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Agenda Notes:

 * Open discussion.
 We do not have funds to cater lunch to all attendees.
-* We need to find out weather Business Connexion would be willing to open the cafeteria for a certain amount of attendees.
+* We need to find out whether Business Connexion would be willing to open the cafeteria for a certain amount of attendees.
 If not what alternative are we going to explore?